dgroenewoud/AUG-MAGMA/README.md

 - Download and unzip the gene locations file from the MAGMA website for human genome build GRCh37 into ./tutorial/input/annotations/: https://ctg.cncr.nl/software/MAGMA/aux_files/NCBI37.3.zip
 - Download and unzip the relevant set of binary files (note, this tutorial concerns a GWAS study performed in a European population) into ./tutorial/input/binaries/: https://ctg.cncr.nl/software/MAGMA/ref_data/g1000_eur.zip
 - Download a gene-set file (note, since in this case the gene locations file uses entrez identifiers, we should use a gene-set file that likewise uses entrez identifiers) into ./tutorial/input/sets/: http://www.gsea-msigdb.org/gsea/msigdb/download_file.jsp?filePath=/msigdb/release/7.4/c5.go.bp.v7.4.entrez.gmt
-- Download and gunzip GWAS summary statistics for coronary-artery disease into ./tutorial/input/sumstats/: http://www.cardiogramplusc4d.org/media/cardiogramplusc4d-consortium/data-downloads/UKBB.GWAS1KG.EXOME.CAD.SOFT.META.PublicRelease.300517.txt.gz (note: rename the summary statistics file to cartery_disease.txt)
+- Download and gunzip GWAS summary statistics for coronary-artery disease into ./tutorial/input/sumstats/: http://www.cardiogramplusc4d.org/media/cardiogramplusc4d-consortium/data-downloads/UKBB.GWAS1KG.EXOME.CAD.SOFT.META.PublicRelease.300517.txt.gz
+- WARNING: Rename the GWAS summary statistics file (e.g. cartery-disease.txt).
+The file name cannot contain a full-stop, which is reserved as a delimiter for between the file name and the file suffix.

 Stage 2.
 We first build two SNV-to-gene mappings.
 The baseline SNV-to-gene mapping assigns SNVs to genes based on overlap with gene bodies only.
 The augmented SNV-to-gene mapping assigns SNVs to genes based on overlap with gene bodies or 10kb flanks.
 Refer to our publication for instructions on how